kyle-jennings/benjamin/README.md

 <br>

-#### 4 extra page templates for more customized one off pages
 #### Template settings include:
-* Hero background image (select the default image if a "featured image" is not set)
+* Header background image (select the default image if a "featured image" is not set)
-* Hero background video
+* Header background video
-* Hero Size (slim, medium, big, and full page)
+* Header Size (slim, medium, big, and full page)
 * Sidebar position (left or right)
 * Sidebar visibility (hide or show on different screen sizes)
-* Each template gets its own widget area
+* Template specific widget ares
-* Parts of a page (such as the navbar or footer) can be hidden on each template
+* Hide parts of a page (such as the navbar or footer)

 ![template-settings](_dev/screenshots/template-settings.png#right)